Skip to content

 8255 PPI input output ports

-The block diagram is shown in the figure below, with various elements and their functions as follows:
+The block diagram is shown in Figure 2 and the pin diagram in Figure 3, with various elements and their functions as follows:

 Block diagram of 8255